Avuxo/APM/README.md

 ## Setup

-Prerequisites: GNU Make, Python, a c++ compiler (tested with g++ and clang++)
+Prerequisites: GNU Make, Python, and a c++ compiler (tested with g++ and clang++)

-First, install `node-gyp`, the Node native build tool.
-Run `npm i node-gyp -g` to install it globally.
+First, install `node-gyp`: the Node native build tool.
+You can run `npm i node-gyp -g` to install it globally.

-Install the package into your project with `$ npm i express-apm`.
+Install the `express-apm` package into your project with `$ npm i express-apm`.

 Installation note: Make sure that you have a version of Python supported by node-gyp (= v2.5.0 & < 3.0.0).

-Tested using Node.js v9.11.1 and v8.11.1.
+Support tested for Node.js 8 and 9.

 ## Usage